12th Commerce SP Textbook Solutions Chapter 2 (Sources of Corporate Finance) – Maharashtra Board – Free Solution

 Debentures are one of the principal sources of raising borrowed capital to meet long and medium term financial needs.

-The term debenture has come from the latin word ‘debere’ which means to ‘owe’.
+The term debenture has come from the Latin word ‘debere’ which means to ‘owe’.

 The term debenture has not been defined clearly under Companies Act.